jasonaaronwilson/omni-c/README.md

 1. non-textual macros (honestly I have no idea what this looks like yet meaning this is the hardest part to design)

-The Omni C standard library will provide collections including at
+The Omni C standard library provides a minimal set of collections including at least:
-least:

 1. `array`
 1. `hashmap`